jackjet870/AuthenticationServiceStack/README.md

 		...
 ```

-#Here are 4 Main Classes:
+##Here are 5 Main Classes:
-##1.AuthServiceStack.AuthModel.EF.AuthContext which wraps basic models for claims-based identity.
+###1.AuthServiceStack.AuthModel.EF.AuthContext which wraps basic models for claims-based identity.
 As you know,Claims-based identity is _a super set of role-base identity_

 So you can inherit it like